-Price leadership is a profitable business growth strategy which if used correctly, can develop your business.
+Price leadership is a profitable business growth strategy that can develop your business if used correctly.

-The various types of price leadership are made to benefit both the businesses and the customers partially.
+The various types of price leadership partially benefit both the businesses and the customers.

 It ensures healthy competition between the firms and affects the mechanisms of the different businesses.
-It not only involves profitability but also stops any illegal activity that can harm the customers.
+It involves profitability and stops any illegal activity that can harm the customers.